vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 two years; draw in one's own court figures of the ten quarters to be worshipped; all one's desires are fulfilled (ūśā means

-directions' and also ‘hope' or desire '); HV I. 977-981, VR 356-7; if viddhā, perform on that day when daśami exists in
+directions' and also ‘hope' or desire '); HV I. 977-981, VR 356-7; if viddhā, perform on that day when daśamī exists in

 the forenoon, Āśāditya-vrata--Begin on a Sunday in Āśv.; for one year;